 Taylor Benefits appreciates the Iowa community that we work with, and we strive to be the best group benefits and employee health plan provider in the state.
 Group health insurance is the most-requested plan to cover employees and their families.
 We work with the employer to ensure they can offer this valuable benefit to their employees while achieving their target profit margin.

 As a company, you may be trying to keep costs down while also helping your employees obtain quality healthcare services.
 Our team can help your company create a health plan that will meet the needs of your employees while you, as the small business owner or manager, are able to keep your bottom line stable.

 We devise tailor-made health and retirement health plans for small businesses and employee group plans that include the following:

 Our group health insurance agents can work with numerous companies to be able to offer the best health coverage plans for your business.
 We go the extra mile to ensure you receive the quality health benefits that you and your employees need.

 Are you ready to get started with a group health plan for your business?
 We serve the entire state of Iowa and offer FREE estimates with the online request form on this page.

 Large employers are obligated by the Affordable Care Act to offer health insurance to their workers.
 The ACA has specific requirements for coverage, including affordability.
-To meet the definition of “affordable,” the employer’s plan must cost the worker less than 9.61 percent of the employee’s household income.
-However, the rule only applies to employee coverage without considering what it costs for dependents to be included.
+To meet the definition of “affordable,” the employer’s health plan must cost the worker less than 9.12 percent of the employee’s household income.
+However, the rule only applies to employee health plans without considering what it costs for dependents to be included.